llvm/llvm-project/mlir/docs/Dialects/Transform.md

 Similarly to operations, additional types can be injected into the dialect using the same extension mechanism.
 The types must:

-  * Implement exactly one of `TransformTypeInterface`, `TransformParamTypeInterface`.
+  * Implement exactly one of `TransformHandleTypeInterface`, `TransformParamTypeInterface`.

 ## Side Effects